timroes/timroes.de/content/posts/kibana/elasticsearch-queries/index.md

 <Infobox title="Change in Elasticsearch 5">

-From Elasticsearch 5 on there won't be a *string* field type anymore.
+From Elasticsearch 5 on there isn't a *string* field type anymore.
-Analyzed strings  will now be of type *text* and not analyzed strings are from type *keyword* in version 5 onwards.
+Analyzed strings are of type *text* and not analyzed strings are of type *keyword* in version 5+ onwards.
 The basic logic behind this hasn't changed.
 Therefore this tutorial will continue to talk about analyzed and non-analyzed strings.
 [*See changelogs*](https://www.elastic.co/de/blog/elasticsearch-5-0-0-alpha1-released#_text_keyword_to_replace_strings)
 </Infobox>